The Plans have been endorsed as follows:

 • 15% of participants requested irrigated open grassed area

 The design has focused on the central lawn as a permeable, green and flexible activity space that can accommodate a wide variety of activities while avoiding excessive amounts of hard pavement.
-The intension is to provide enough ‘flexible’ open grassed areas and to not ‘fill’ the park with too many elements.
+The intention is to provide enough ‘flexible’ open grassed areas and to not ‘fill’ the park with too many elements.

 Top voted playground style